 How to make a movie as a kid?
-First, grab your folk’s video camera or a cell phone, write a story, get your friends to act in it, dress them up, and shoot.
+First, grab a video camera or a cell phone, write a story, get your friends to act in it, dress them up, and shoot.
 Use an app to edit, put music, and upload it to share it with the world.

 Earlier times, we as kids used to shoot our toys with the VHS camcorders, which barely used to sit on our little palms, and that’s where the movie-making story ended.
 Why?
 Because we couldn’t assemble and edit the clips, forget about the music.
 Those days, if anyone told you that he could shoot a movie on his phone and instantly publish and share it with the world in no time; You will probably think he has lost it.

 In this day and age, digital technology is revolutionizing every minute.
 With the advent of smartphones, anyone can make movies.
 If you are a kid with movie-making dreams, you got your smartphones and tablets right here.
 The little grown-ups can even grab their digital cameras.